overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 For this reason, in addition to the OPK installation, you can load the app as "unpacked extension":
 (Note that to do that you have to **[whitelist](sdk-introduction#whitelist-as-a-developer)** your OW username as a developer).

-* Open the Overwolf desktop client settings (by right-clicking the client and selecting "Support"
+* Open the Overwolf desktop client settings (by right-clicking the client and selecting "Packages"
-  Or by clicking on the wrench icon in the dock and going to the "Support" tab).
+  Or by clicking on the wrench icon in the dock and going to the "About" tab => "Development Options").

 * Click on "Development options".